 Al Masmak Fortress

 The Masmak Fortress, built in the middle of the 19th century, is one of the main attractions in Riyadh.
 And to gain some informative context into the majestic Kingdom of Saudi Arabia.
-The entrance is free, so take advantage to see inside.
-The beautiful architecture displayed historical value that will keep you occupied for a good hour.
+The entrance is free, so take advantage to see inside, it takes less than an hour depending on your interest.
+The beautiful architecture displayed historical value that will keep you occupied for some time.

 The Traditional Souk (Marketplace)

 Coming out of the Masmak fortress, you will get to the souks (marketplace) right outside the fort.
-Some gift shops are perfect for buying local products.
+Some gift shops are perfect for buying local products like Saudi Arabian souvenirs.

-But if you’re not into shopping, a walkthrough and a brief look around.
-It is not as crowded as other markets in Riyadh.
-However, haggling skills are needed if you purchase something, except if there are already price tags on the articles.
+If you’re not into shopping, still walking through the street was more than satisfactory, as you feel left alone without the state of being intimidated as a female traveler.
+This is not as crowded as other markets in Riyadh.
+However, haggling skills are needed if you purchase something except if there are already price tags on the articles.

 National Museum Of Saudi Arabia